ch0t0n/weed_detection_using_RL/README.md

 ## Setup

+It is recommended to run this codebase on Linux.
 The necessary packages and libraries needed to run the code are provided in the `environment.yaml` conda file.
 If you do not have conda installed on your machine, download it [here](https://docs.anaconda.com/miniconda/miniconda-install/).
 Once it is installed, run the following command to set up the environment:

 ```
 conda env create -f environment.yaml